mmistakes/minimal-mistakes/_posts/2023-02-05-adversarial-prompts.md

 ## Adversarial Prompts for Text-to-Text Models

 In the previous section, we mainly discussed adversarial prompts for text-to-image models.
 However, our framework can also create adversarial prompts for text-to-text generation.
-In this last section, we briefly showcase some of our results in attacking text generation models, specifically [Vicuna v1.1](https://huggingface.co/docs/transformers/model_doc/opt).
+In this last section, we briefly showcase some of our results in attacking text generation models, specifically [Vicuna v1.1](https://huggingface.co/docs/transformers/model_doc/opt), the SOTA open-source model at the time.

 In text generation, what is the goal of the adversary?
 Rather than generating images of a certain class, we consider adversaries that wish to alter certain characteristics of generated text.
 We explore the task of *increasing the perplexity of the output*, or generating nonsensical text.